nus-cs2113-AY2324S1/tp/docs/team/KenCheung18.md

 - Contributed to JUnit tests for `Duke`, `DeleteExpenseCommand`, `DeleteIncomeCommand`, ``

 ### Contributions to UserGuide:
-- Checked and improve the grammar and typo for UG..
 - Added expected output image for add, delete and clear feature.
+- Checked and improve the grammar and typo for UG.
-- Bug fix for the links.
+- Bug fix for the jar file links.
 - Added the `Balance` feature.
 - Added the `storage` feature.
 - Added the Q & A section.